 Speak to someone urgently if you’re being abused in your home.
-Call Women's Aid for help and support on 0808 802 1414.
-Women’s Aid is the number one charity that helps people affected by domestic abuse.
+Women’s Aid helps people affected by domestic abuse.
 It provides help, advice and counselling to men and women.
-In an emergency call 999 for help.Staying in your home if you’ve been abused

 Domestic abuse covers verbal, emotional and physical abuse by a partner or family member.
-A specialist adviser like those at Women’s Aid and the Men’s Advice Line can help you understand how to stop the abuse.
+A specialist adviser like those at Women’s Aid and the Men’s Advisory Project can help you understand how to stop the abuse.

 Staying in your home

 If you feel that you would be safe staying in your home as long as your abuser left you can get an injunction which can order the abuser to

 - stay away from your home and

 You don’t have to own your home to get a court order.
 Call the police if you have a court order and your abuser has broken the terms of this order.

 Staying in your home is only an option if you

 - will feel safe in the property and